Transform Your Business with Grow Branding!

 AI search is changing how people discover brands.
 It often shapes the buying journey before a click ever happens.
 That is why more companies now care about brand mentions in ChatGPT, AI citations, and trust signals across Google AI Overviews, Gemini, Perplexity, Copilot, and similar tools.

 Think about a simple example.
 A buyer asks ChatGPT for the best service provider in your category.
 Your brand never appears.
 That is a visibility problem, even if your site still ranks in Google.
 Search is no longer just a page of blue links.
 More buyers now get direct summaries, recommendations, and shortlists from AI systems before they visit a website.
-That changes what it means to be visible online.

 This does not mean SEO is dead.
 It means SEO now has a second job.
 You still need rankings, crawlability, and strong content.
 But now you also need your brand to be clear, trustworthy, and easy for AI systems to understand and quote.
-Google’s own guidance points in the same direction.
-The core SEO best practices still matter for AI features.
-Google also says clicks from AI Overviews can be higher quality, with users spending more time on site.

 What Is Brand Visibility in AI?